Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/cultureel-erfgoed-event/ontwerpstandaard/toolchain4/oslo-stakeholders-converter.report.md

 #||# -------------------------------------

-2025-05-20T08:37:15.836Z warn: Unable to find the contributor type for "Chloë Van Gelder" using column "CultureelErfgoed".
+2025-09-11T12:23:41.637Z warn: Unable to find the contributor type for "Chloë Van Gelder" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.838Z warn: Unable to find the contributor type for "Louise Ysewijn" using column "CultureelErfgoed".
+2025-09-11T12:23:41.639Z warn: Unable to find the contributor type for "Louise Ysewijn" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.839Z warn: Unable to find the contributor type for "Astrid Vergauwe" using column "CultureelErfgoed".
+2025-09-11T12:23:41.640Z warn: Unable to find the contributor type for "Astrid Vergauwe" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Filip Borloo" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Filip Borloo" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Jelle Kleevens" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Jelle Kleevens" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Marek Fenner" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Marek Fenner" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Annelies Valgaeren" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Annelies Valgaeren" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Jeroen Cortvriendt" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Jeroen Cortvriendt" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.840Z warn: Unable to find the contributor type for "Tobias Hendrickx" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Tobias Hendrickx" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for "Ron Van den Branden" using column "CultureelErfgoed".
+2025-09-11T12:23:41.641Z warn: Unable to find the contributor type for "Ron Van den Branden" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for " Vincent Ducatteeuw" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Vincent Ducatteeuw" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for "Tom Cobbaert" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Tom Cobbaert" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for "Diantha Osseweijer" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Diantha Osseweijer" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for "Michaël Meersmans" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Michaël Meersmans" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.841Z warn: Unable to find the contributor type for "Rein Meus" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Rein Meus" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.842Z warn: Unable to find the contributor type for "Stan Vertessen" using column "CultureelErfgoed".
+2025-09-11T12:23:41.642Z warn: Unable to find the contributor type for "Stan Vertessen" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.842Z warn: Unable to find the contributor type for "Toon Tabruyn" using column "CultureelErfgoed".
+2025-09-11T12:23:41.643Z warn: Unable to find the contributor type for "Toon Tabruyn" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.842Z warn: Unable to find the contributor type for "Sofie Teugels" using column "CultureelErfgoed".
+2025-09-11T12:23:41.643Z warn: Unable to find the contributor type for "Sofie Teugels" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.842Z warn: Unable to find the contributor type for "Olivier D'huynslager" using column "CultureelErfgoed".
+2025-09-11T12:23:41.643Z warn: Unable to find the contributor type for "Olivier D'huynslager" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.

-2025-05-20T08:37:15.842Z warn: Unable to find the contributor type for "Valérie Adriaens" using column "CultureelErfgoed".
+2025-09-11T12:23:41.643Z warn: Unable to find the contributor type for "Valérie Adriaens" using column "CultureelErfgoed".
 Please make sure this column has a value set for this person.